MKastek/GCP-ACE-exam/exam-notes.md

 Deployment Manager is a configuration management tool that allows you to define and deploy a set of resources, including Compute Engine VMs, in a declarative manner.
 You can use it to specify the exact specifications of your VMs in a configuration file, and Deployment Manager will create and manage those VMs for you.
 Deployment Manager is recommended by Google as a way to automate and manage the deployment of resources on the Google Cloud Platform.

-### Principle of least privilege
-Give just enough permissions to perform the required tasks

 ### Remote Desktop Protocol
 RDP uses port 3389, and without a proper firewall rule, you won't be able to connect to the instance.

-### IAM users and roles assigned within a GCP
-The IAM section in the Google Cloud Console provides a comprehensive view of all IAM members (users, service accounts, groups, etc.) and their assigned roles within the selected project.
-It allows you to verify who has access to what resources within your project and with which permissions.